 Looking for something fun and educational for your kids this season?
 Sign up for our learning events!

 The farm will reopen for events in March of 2021!
 Thank you for your interest in Ballyntyne Learning Farm and for taking the time to learn a bit more about who we are!
 We are here to make yours and your child’s experience with us fun-filled and memorable.
-Please note that Ballyntyne Learning Farm is offering classes two-hour events for toddlers to third graders.
-Summer day camps are for children ages 5-9 years old.
+Please note that Ballyntyne Learning Farm is offering camps for children ages 6-9 years old.

 Parents and family are welcomed with open arms at Ballyntyne!
 We encourage you to attend with your learners and to explore and play alongside them.
 We are firm believers in the importance of building positive memories between parents and their children in a learning environment.
 Siblings are also more than welcome!
 If siblings would like to participate in the hands-on projects which require materials, they too would be charged as a Ballyntyne day-camper.

 Please know that Ballyntyne Learning Farm is a proud vendor of Silvies River Charter School and Teach NW.

 As you get your kids ready for a fun-packed day at Ballyntyne Learning Farm, please make sure to bring the following: